 SCPA Administrative Office

-The SCPA administrative office is located in Craigie Hall D (CHD) 100.
+The SCPA administrative office is located in Craigie Hall Block D (CHD) 100.
 Please note that most of your student inquiries can and should be answered by the Arts Students’ Centre.
 As some staff members may work remotely, the best way to get in contact with someone is through email.